The Zero Audio Carbo Tenore would be an ideal pair of stock earbuds if it came bundled with a smartphone.

 However, it has no extra features whatsoever, not even an in-line microphone, so if you need anything beyond an admittedly steady foundation you won’t find it here.

-The Zero Audio Carbo Tenore is a fairly old pair of budget IEMs that got a very favorable launch and has somehow managed to retain much of their popularity ever since.
+The Zero Audio Carbo Tenore is a fairly old pair of budget IEMs that had a very favorable launch and has somehow managed to retain much of its popularity ever since.

 With a promise of audio quality that far exceeds the ranks of earbuds you get for free with many devices – and a price tag that is highly approachable – the ZH-DX200-CT (yes, this is the full name of these IEMs, but no one calls them that) remains as tantalizing a purchase as ever.

-But is this a reasonable mindset to have while looking at budget earbuds made by one of Japan’s less known manufacturers?
+But is this a good mindset to have while looking at budget earbuds made by one of Japan’s lesser-known manufacturers?